-I was incredibly honoured to be invited to write a guest post for Dr Andreas Eenfeldt, aka Diet Doctor regarding low carb kids.
+I was invited to write a guest post for Dr Andreas Eenfeldt, aka Diet Doctor regarding low carb kids.
 For those of you who have been low carb for some time, you will know Dr Andreas Eenfeldt is one of the leading authorities on LCHF science and lifestyle.

 Low-Carb Kids – How To Raise Children On Real Low-Carb Food